alexmojaki/birdseye/README.md

 - `server_url`: If set, a server will not be automatically started by `%%eye`.
 The iframe containing birdseye output will use this value as the base of its URL.
 - `port`: Port number for the background server.
-- `host`: Host that the background server listens on.
+- `bind_host`: Host that the background server listens on.
 Set to 0.0.0.0 to make it accessible anywhere.
+Note that birdseye is NOT SECURE and doesn't require any authentication to access, even if the notebook server does.
+Do not expose birdseye on a remote server unless you have some other form of security preventing HTTP access to the server, e.g. a VPN, or you don't care about exposing your code and data.
+If you don't know what any of this means, just leave this setting alone and you'll be fine.
 - `show_server_output`: Set to True to show stdout and stderr from the background server.
 - `db_url`: The database URL that the background reads from.
 Equivalent to the environment variable `BIRDSEYE_DB`.